uikit/uikit-site/docs/pages/sass.md

 ### Miscellaneous hooks

 Should there be neither a variable nor a hook available, you can also create your own selector.
 To do so, e.g. use the _hook-card-misc()_ mixin of the Card component and write a selector inside.
-This will sort your new selector to the right place of the compiled CSS file.
+This will sort your new selector to the right place in the compiled CSS file.
 Just add the following lines to your own SCSS file, i.e. to `site.scss` as described above:

 ```scss
 // misc mixin